Effective Message Hiding with Order-Preserving Mechanisms: Related Work

-\textbf{Multi-head Self-Attention.} Attention mechanism is widely adopted in the domain of Natural Language Processing~\cite{ashish2017transformer} and various computer vision tasks~\cite{carion2020end,zhu2020deformable,ranftl2021vision,bai2022transfusion,li2022deepfusion}.
+\msa~mechanism is widely adopted in the domain of Natural Language Processing~\cite{ashish2017transformer} and various computer vision tasks~\cite{carion2020end,zhu2020deformable,ranftl2021vision,bai2022transfusion,li2022deepfusion}.
 The benefits of it stem from the dynamic weights and long-range encoding capability~\cite{khan2022transformers}.
-We adopt the \wmsa~\cite{liu2022swin} as the fundamental building block of the message-image fusion, enabling long contextual fusion of message and image features with less computational complexity.
+In our approach, we adopt the \wmsa~as the fundamental building block of the message-image fusion, enabling long contextual fusion of message and image features with less computational complexity.